Master of Science in Mathematics

 Skills: Upon successful completion of the program, students will be able to:

-1. Justify2.
-Apply mathematical knowledge in their career path related to mathematical sciences or in post-master's studies.
+Applying mathematical knowledge in their professional careers related to sports science or in postgraduate studies.

-3. Create and explain various examples of physical phenomena to link theory and practice by breaking down possible issues into simpler sub-issues.
+2. Create and explain diverse examples of physical phenomena to connect theory and practice by breaking down possible problems into simpler sub-problems.

-4. Analyze the relevance of mathematics and its techniques in solving real-life issues, and identify the limitations of these techniques and the validity of the results.
+3. Analyzing the importance of mathematics and its techniques in solving real-world problems, and determining the limitations of these techniques and the validity of their results.

-Values, autonomy and responsibility: Upon successful completion of the program, students will be able to:
+Values, Independence, and Responsibility: Upon successful completion of the program, students will be able to:

 1. Work as a collaborative team to facilitate constructive solutions to life issues.